suvarchal/nbapp/README.md

 This _framework_ uses dynamic reverse proxy (using _[Traefik][traefik]_) to expose containerized [Jupyter][jupyter] notebook servers in response to custom [REST][REST] endpoints.
 This helps to build [Binder][binder]-like abilities for a custom notebook repository or [REST][REST] endpoints.
 This can lead to simplified deployments then using [Jupyter Hub][jupyterhub] in certain use cases.

-As an example: nbapp integrated with a scientific content management system, [RAMADDA](https://www.geodesystems.com), lets its users interact with the published [Jupyter][jupyter] notebooks with a click:
+As an example: nbapp integrated with a scientific content management system, [RAMADDA](https://www.geodesystems.com), lets its users interact with the published [Jupyter][jupyter] notebooks with a click: Any Jupyter notebook on http://weather.rsmas.miami.edu/repository or https://unidata.github.io/drilsdown/examples.html can be made online with a click.

 ![preview_nbapp](https://github.com/suvarchal/nbapp/blob/master/docs/preview_nbapp.gif "nbapp preview with RAMADDA").

 ### Framework: